Advertisement

 • 1 orange half-wheel for garnish

 Choose a small, white wine glass or a large rocks glass and partially fill with four or five ice cubes.
-Build by pouring in Aperol, prosecco and top with soda.
-Garnish with orange.
+Build by pouring in Aperol, prosecco and top with sparkling water.
+Garnish with fresh orange.

 What prosecco makes the best spritz?